linode/docs/docs/development/automate-builds-with-jenkins-on-ubuntu.md

 ### Build Stage

-The first thing you will notice is the `parallel` code block that it is self-explanatory--it will run sub-stages in Parallel.
-This is useful to build your two Docker images at the same with the very same shell commands you used before.
+The first thing you will notice about the `parallel` code block is that it's self-explanatory--it will run sub-stages in parallel.
+This is useful for building two Docker images at the same with the same shell commands you used before.
 Each image is declared in its own step which is also part of an independent stage.

 {{< file-excerpt "~/jenkins-guide/Jenkinsfile" >}}
 // Building your Test Images